What is ankle arthritis?

 - sitting to do activities instead of standing

 - wearing rocker-bottom shoes.
 Rocker bottom shoes have a slightly rounded curve in the sole of the shoe to assist in the movement of stiff or painful joints.

 Take medicine, it might help.
 But talk to your doctor before you start taking anything new.
-Some of the kinds of medicine used to treat ankle arthritis include:

 Can surgery help my ankle arthritis?

 Surgery might be suggested if the options listed above do not help your ankle arthritis pain.